SandyShores73/Restormer/client/README.md

 ## macOS Installation

-1. Build the DMG on macOS (or download the generated `Restormer-Remote-Client-*.dmg` artifact if you already ran `npm run build`).
+1. Build the DMG on macOS (or download the generated `Luma-Remote-Client-*.dmg` artifact if you already ran `npm run build`).
-2. Double-click the DMG to mount it and drag **Restormer Remote Client.app** into your **Applications** folder.
+2. Double-click the DMG to mount it and drag **Luma Studio.app** into your **Applications** folder.
 3. Launch the app from Applications.
 On first run macOS may warn that the application was downloaded from the internet—choose **Open** to continue.